 - Honesty is the best policy, so I’m going to be honest with you as I explain things.
 If something was expensive, but I had the money and didn’t really investigate a bunch of cheaper options, I’m just going to tell you.
 If I try an ad campaign that works super well (or fails amazingly), I’m going to describe it from beginning to end, without omitting the “key” step(s) that would make it hard for you to do on your own.
 That’s a good general rule to keep in mind for the whole site – there are no hidden corners.
 You get the full story.

 - I had a decent budget when I started this project.
-I’m not rich or anything, but from the beginning I was able to start with a kick-butt host, get some real email hosting, and buy the good WordPress plugins instead of the second rate free ones.
+I’m not rich or anything, but from the beginning I was able to start with a kick-butt host, get some real email hosting, and buy the good WordPress plugins instead of using the second rate free ones.
 I was able to spend a little money when I thought it was important, and that made things much easier.
 I’ll come right out and tell you when I think a commercial product is the worth the cost, and I’ll also tell you when I think you can get away with a cheap fix.

 So that’s kind of what this place is about and how it works.
 It should be enough to get going, and that’s what I want to do – because that’s where all the cool stuff is.